kubukoz/vivalidi/README.md

 [![License](http://img.shields.io/:license-Apache%202-green.svg)](http://www.apache.org/licenses/LICENSE-2.0.txt)

-Elegant, effect-agnostic validations for Scala DTOs
+A crazy man's effect-agnostic validations for Scala DTOs

 **Warning: this library is as experimental as they come (it doesn't even have a logo yet).
 You're highly discouraged from using it in production**, although you might want to check it out in side projects